Mechazo11/Mechazo11/README.md

 - 📫 How to reach me: Email: akamal4@lsu.edu (valid tentatively till end of 2025)

+COMING SOON.... link to personal website that showcases some of my projects, my experiences and some of my publications

 <!--
 **Mechazo11/Mechazo11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.